 - Don't underestimate the power of free food! - Whatever you decide, think about the relational value of the event.
 You want to have time for interaction with students.
 For example, going to a movie together might not be highly relational, but if you travel together and have a pre- or post- movie connection time, it might work like having a theme party or dinner before, or grabbing ice cream and discussing the movie afterwards. - Involve your students in planning the event.
-It gives them a sense of ownership, plus the preparation gives you additional relational time with them. - Depending on the type of event, you might want to have more content.
+It gives them a sense of ownership, plus the preparation gives you additional relational time with them. - Have a place in your event to explain what Cru is. - Depending on the type of event, you might want to have more content.
 A testimony?
 A speaker?
 You just don't want it to be a bait and switch.
-If you advertise it as a basketball tournament, basketball needs to be the main thing. - If you choose to collect students' info for followup, you can download samples on the Ministry Tools tab at cru.org/launchbox.
+If you advertise it as a basketball tournament, basketball needs to be the main thing. - If you choose to collect students' info for follow-up, you can download samples on the Ministry Tools tab at cru.org/launchbox.
 (Check out the fun event comment card.) - Remove as many barriers as possible for students attending.
 What's on the school or community calendar that could conflict? - Location: how are students going to get there?
 Do you need a central meeting place to travel together?